pnp/blog/content/post/excel-file-tricks-with-powerautomate.md

 {{< image alt="DamoBird365_0-1628093847880.png" src="images/blog/excel-file-tricks-with-powerautomate/DamoBird365_0-1628093847880.png" >}}

-Then in an apply to each, we use the results array from the
-\"GetSheetNames\" office script, and iterate through each item using a filter array to return an array of all but the current sheet name (i.e. where item() is not equal to items('Apply_to_each') or \"Current Item\").
+Then in an apply to each, we use the results array from the "GetSheetNames" office script, and iterate through each item using a filter array to return an array of all but the current sheet name (i.e. where item() is not equal to items('Apply_to_each') or "Current Item").
 If we have an array of five sheets, the filter will return four sheets.
-Then we can create a copy of the original file using the file content and a prefix of \"Current Item\".
-Finally calling the
-\"Delete Sheets\" Office Script using the dynamic Id of the Create File Action, based on the result of the filter array.
+Then we can create a copy of the original file using the file content and a prefix of "Current Item".
+Finally calling the "Delete Sheets" Office Script using the dynamic Id of the Create File Action, based on the result of the filter array.

 {{< image alt="DamoBird365_1-1628094142942.png" src="images/blog/excel-file-tricks-with-powerautomate/DamoBird365_1-1628094142942.png" >}}